YM-Zeng/YM-Zeng.github.io/_pages/about.md

 permalink: /
 subtitle:

-profiles:
+profile:
-  - align: right
+  align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
     Chengdu University of Traditional Chinese Medicine<br/>
     Email: <a href="mailto:2839583619@qq.com">2839583619@qq.com</a>

 news: true # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"